-The new member of their Atelier Collection, the elegant and imposing Parmigiani Fleurier Kalpagraph Savane automatic chronograph watch brings you a winning combo of a high-grade in-house movement, a finely crafted rose gold body that seems to be inspired by luxury wristwatches made in 1930s, and, of course, a gorgeous dial with opaque amber inlays: something that you rarely see in a modern timekeeper.
+The new member of their Atelier Collection, the elegant and imposing Parmigiani Fleurier Kalpagraph Savane brings you a winning combo of a high-grade in-house chronograph movement, a finely-crafted rose-gold body that is inspired by luxury wristwatches made in the 1930s, and, of course, a gorgeous dial with opaque amber inlays: something that you rarely see in a modern timekeeper.

-The reason is, perhaps, in a much more elaborated decoration of the watches’ dials that finally managed to balance the complex shape of the chronograph’s body with its three-dimensional face.
+The reason is, perhaps, in a much more elaborate decoration of the dials that finally managed to balance the complex shape of the chronograph’s body with its three-dimensional face.

 The amber-like chronograph totalizers and brown dial, which is color-keyed to Savane’s ostrich leather strap, also look much better than the black-on-black dial and strap of the original Kalpagraph in rose gold that looks (as it is the case with the new IWC Portuguese Automatic Chronograph in Rose Gold (Ref.
 IW371482)) outright intimidating.

-The watch is powered by their in-house PF Caliber 334 automatic movement that we have already seen last year beating inside their Pershing chronograph watch.
+The Kalpagraph is powered by Parmigiani’s in-house PF Caliber 334 automatic movement that we have already seen last year beating inside their Pershing chronograph.

 Working at a standard frequency of 28,800 vibrations per hour, the movement is built on 68 jewels and is painstakingly hand-decorated by Parmigiani Fleurier’s artisans.

 The only problem with the new Parmigiani Fleurier Kalpagraph Savane automatic chronograph is that you will not be able to buy it in a boutique.
 According to the company, all members of the Atelier Collection will be sold only during ten or something special events that will be organized in the richest parts of the world throughout the year 2010.

 Build Quality: 5/5